Intel-89/other/README.md

-# Repo mainly of miscellaneous resources related to coding, datascience or even I.T.
+# Repo mainly of miscellaneous resources not bucketed on other Repos

 ### Markdown Helps
 1. [Github](https://guides.github.com/features/mastering-markdown/)